 Community housing providers will be selected through a procurement process.

 Eligible organisations include community housing providers registered under the National Regulatory System for Community Housing, and new entrants who can demonstrate the ability to achieve registration.
 Community housing providers can submit joint proposals.

-The procurement process will start in early 2017 and contracts are expected to be signed in mid 2017.
+The procurement process commenced in March 2017 and contracts are expected to be signed in late 2017.

-Management transfers will start in mid 2017 and take three years to complete.
+Management transfers will start from early 2018 and take three years to complete.

 We will transfer management of tenancies and the management of applications for social housing to community housing providers in the following NSW locations:

 The Family and Community Services transfer program will not include Aboriginal Housing Office owned properties.
 The Aboriginal Housing Office is planning to transfer the management of its properties from Family and Community Services to Aboriginal community housing providers, under a separate program over the next four years, to provide access to more culturally appropriate tenancy management services.

 If you have any questions about the transfers or want to talk to someone, you can: